Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Breville Bambino

 Breville Bambino is our favorite entry-level espresso machine.
-What it lacks in extra features, it more than makes up for in quality and price.
-The Thermojet heating system starts in three seconds and the PID controller creates consistent espresso extraction.
-The steam wand is powerful and acts as a hot water dispenser too.
+The Thermojet heating system starts in three seconds, and the PID controller creates a consistent espresso extraction.
+The steam wand is powerful too.
 It’s a great price point to get started with a small footprint.

 Read the full Bambino review